ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Decision Making - Timeline
+# Timeline For Decisions

 - **Minimum** time to make a decision: 72 hours
 - Allows time-shifted input from community

+.topnote[community-led governance]

 ???
 Your project community is from around the world, and from all sorts of